 In a land of avid fish and meat eaters Portugal can seem a bit daunting to the ethical eater.
 Are you fed up of missing out on regional specialities and traditional dishes?
-Yup, us too, that’s why Portugal is our Region of the Month and we’ll be giving you an insight into the cuisine and culture along with some delicious vegan recipes of the national favourites.
+Yup, us too, that’s why we’ll be giving you an insight into the cuisine and culture along with some delicious vegan recipes of the national favourites we encountered during our travels.

-Despite Portugal not being involved in the Second World War they were still affected by Food shortages.
+Despite Portugal not being involved in the Second World War they were still affected by food shortages.
 Combined with the poverty that impacted the country under the rule of President Salazar meant the Portuguese had to be resourceful in the kitchen.
 When using expensive ingredients like meat or fish the Portuguese got creative and didn’t let anything go to waste.
-Dishes would primarily be vegetable-based but would contain some form of meat with nothing being wasted.
-Feijoada trasmontana, a bean stew, has a variety of meats added for good measure such as pig hocks, knuckles or ears!
-In the olden days and still in rural areas families raise their own livestock and are sure to use of every gram of meat.
-This means that even dishes characterized mainly by veggies can have some form of meat or stock lurking in the background.
+In rural areas this still takes place and not a gram of meat is wasted.

-Portuguese cooking is distinctly meat and egg based and when it comes to sweet treats it’s a similar story.
+For sweet dishes it’s a similar story.
 Both the Romans and the Moors, who both ruled Portugal, had a love for eggs in their cooking.
 Later, as Catholicism spread across the country, many of the monks and nuns were paid by the poor in the form of chickens and eggs.
-This has caused a long lasting passion for eggy cuisine!
+Altogether this caused a long lasting passion for eggy cuisine!

-Often served at celebrations such as birthday’s and weddings, Caldo Verde is most famously served at Festa de São João do Porto (The feast of St. John party in Porto) every June.
+Often served at celebrations such as birthdays and weddings, caldo verde is most famously served at Festa de São João do Porto (The feast of St. John party in Porto) every June.
 Thousands of people flock to Porto on the night of June 23rd to celebrate and pay tribute to Saint John the Baptist in a party of sacred traditions.
-The festival has been held in the city for more than six centuries and one interesting tradition still practised today is for people to hit each other with garlic flowers or soft plastic hammers.
-Other traditional activities include; music and dancing in the streets, jumping over flames, releasing illuminated flame-propelled balloons and eating barbecued sardines and caldo verde.
-The festivities can often continue in to the early hours the following morning with people dancing and playing music in the streets until dawn.
+Some of these include hitting each other with garlic flowers or soft plastic hammers, jumping over flames, releasing illuminated flame-propelled balloons and eating caldo verde.
+The festivities can often continue in to the early hours the following morning with people dancing and playing music in the streets until dawn!

 Portuguese Vegan Caldo Verde Recipe